"No one cares about us because we were born in Afghanistan."

 The Taliban will not be able to derail their dreams.

 Even if it takes longer than we anticipated, we will prevail."

 - After returning to power, Dr. Sakena Yacoobi sent a letter to partners around the world.

 (Sakena Yacoobi's Special Letter:http://www.sunhakpeaceprize.org/en/news/notice.php?bgu=view&idx=478)

-Dr. Sakena Yacoobi, who risked his life to run an underground school for girls under the Taliban in the late 1990s, founded the Afghan Institute of Learning (AIL) in 1995 and provided education and vocational training to 13 million refugees in order to improve Muslim women's rights and social status.
+Dr. Sakena Yacoobi, who risked her life to run an underground school for girls under the Taliban in the late 1990s, founded the Afghan Institute of Learning (AIL) in 1995 and has been providing education and vocational training to thousands of refugees in order to improve Muslim women's rights and social status.

-The Afghans will return to a peaceful life in a short time, as Dr. Yacoobi predicted.
+The Afghans will eventually return to a peaceful life, as Dr. Yacoobi predicted.

-Even in the midst of this ruthless violence, there are people with ideals and beliefs, and Afghanistan will rise again one day.
+Even in the midst of this ruthless violence, there are people with ideals and beliefs that Afghanistan will rise again one day.

-Everyone's attention and solidarity are urgently needed so that women and children in Afghanistan who have been harmed by the harsh reality do not abandon the "heart of hop."
+Everyone's attention and solidarity are urgently needed so that women and children in Afghanistan who have been harmed by the harsh reality do not abandon the "heart of hope."